GLOBALG.A.P. IFA Certification & Compliance Consulting Services

 -

-Simulate the Audit: We run a full-scope mock audit on site, mirroring certification body behaviour, sampling and questioning style across relevant units.
+Simulate the Audit: We run a full-scope mock audit on site as a GLOBALG.A.P. pre-audit, delivering an audit readiness assessment across relevant production units.

 -

-Document Findings Clearly: We record non-conformities, observations and good practices with references to clauses, evidence and photos where useful.
+Document Findings Clearly: We record non-conformities, observations and good practices with CPCC clause reference, plus clear non-conformity evidence and photos when useful.

 -